‘For this reason, (…) we have not stopped praying for you. We continually ask God to fill you with the knowledge of his will…,’ Colossians 1:9

 ‘Yet not My will, but Yours be done!’
 These deeply moving words of the Lord Jesus in the garden of Gethsemane are often misused horribly.
 People who do not know what God’s will is and, for example, ask for someone to be cured of an illness, finish their prayer humbly with these words.

 There is so little genuinely spiritual struggle in our lives because we actually understand nothing - or next to nothing - of God’s will.
-As Christians, we are then no different from Muslims and other religious people.
-To us, God is oft nothing more than a distant power.
+As Christians, we are then not different from Muslims and other religious people.
+To us, God is often nothing more than a distant power.
 We bow under various religious rules and requirements, hoping this distant God will mean well in the end, just in case there might be eternal life.
-Everyone who thinks and feels like this, is an aspirant member of the great world church that will arise under the leadership of the antichrist.
+Everyone who thinks and feels like this, is an aspirant member of the great world church that will arise under the leadership of the Antichrist.